Disabled Students Programs & Services (DSPS)

 1. File an application to enroll or be a currently enrolled student at Laney College.

-DSPS serves as a support system for students that interested in pursuing the following objectives:
+DSPS serves as a support system for students who are interested in pursuing the following objectives:

 - Certificate Programs